Inside the final offensive drive against the Chiefs that secured a Seahawks playoff berth

 When the Seahawks needed to score, they scored.
 Each time they needed a play, they made one.

-“We have all the faith in the world,” said left tackle Duane Brown.
+“We have all the faith in the world,” said Brown.
 “The optimism starts with the coaching staff and it goes to Russ.
 Russ is the most optimistic person that I’ve met in my life.

 “With the message he gives us every drive of having the faith to finish things out, we had no doubt in our minds (on the final drive).”